How do I troubleshoot SMTP connectivity or timeout issues with Amazon SES?

 Trying 184.108.40.206...
 Connected to email-smtp.us-east-1.amazonaws.com.
 Escape character is '^]'.
 220 email-smtp.amazonaws.com ESMTP SimpleEmailService-d-A12BCD3EF example0mJncW410pSau

 Note: If the connection is successful, then proceed to the Troubleshoot SSL/TLS negotiations section below.

 If the connection times out, then the telnet command returns an output similar to the following:

 Trying 220.127.116.11... telnet: connect to address 18.104.22.168: Connection timed out

-For example, if you're using an Amazon Elastic Compute Cloud (Amazon EC2) instance to send emails and connect to the SMTP endpoint, then check the following:
+For example, if you're using an Amazon EC2 instance to send emails and connect to the SMTP endpoint, then verify the following:

-- Be sure that the security group outbound (egress) rules allow traffic to the SMTP server on TCP port 25, 587, or 465.
+- The security group outbound (egress) rules must allow traffic to the SMTP server on TCP port 25, 587, or 465.

-- Be sure that the network ACL outbound (egress) rules allow traffic to the SMTP server on TCP port 25.
-Additionally, confirm that network ACL inbound (ingress) rules allow traffic from the SMTP server on TCP ports 1024-65535.
+- The network ACL inbound (ingress) rules must allow traffic from the SMTP server on TCP ports 1024-65535.

-- Be sure that the EC2 instance has internet connectivity.
+- The EC2 instance must have internet connectivity.